jack-a-galvin/blog/README.md

 # My New  Blog
-Created using Python and Flask
+Created using Python 3 and the Flask framework